spodula/SpecHDDFileEditor/README.md

 Features:
 * Open and create Raw Disk image files OR HDF files in both 8 or 16 bit variants.
+* Open, read and write DSK and TRD files
-* Convert between file types
+* Convert between Hard disk file types
-* Add and delete partitions for various types.
+* Add and delete partitions for various types on hard drives.
-* Add and remove spectrum +3 files on +3DOS partitions:
+* Add and remove spectrum +3 files on +3DOS and TR-DOS partitions:
 * * Basic files as both Plain text and pre-tokenised
 * * Add JPEG/GIF/PNG files as SCREEN$ files
 * * CSV files as Numeric arrays